Key Takeaways

 How many calories should I eat to lose weight?+

 A deficit of 500 calories per day below your TDEE produces approximately 0.5 kg or 1 pound of fat loss per week.
 This is the widely recommended rate for sustainable fat loss with minimal muscle loss.
-More aggressive deficits increase weight loss speed but raise risks.
+More aggressive deficits increase weight loss speed but raise the risk of muscle loss, nutrient deficiency, and metabolic adaptation.
+Never go below 1,200 calories (women) or 1,500 calories (men) without medical supervision.

 Is the calorie calculator accurate for everyone?+

 The Mifflin-St Jeor formula estimates BMR within 10% accuracy for most non-obese adults.
-Your true TDEE is best determined by tracking calories at the calculated maintenance level for two weeks and adjusting based on actual weight changes.
+Your true TDEE is best determined by tracking calories at the calculated maintenance level for two weeks and adjusting based on actual weight changes — if you maintained weight, the calculator was accurate; if you gained or lost, adjust accordingly.
+Athletes and very muscular individuals may have higher BMRs than the formula predicts.

 What is the minimum safe calorie intake?+